exogen/apollo-dynamic-queries/README.md

    adding Name and Disambiguation onto Artist as properties is just to make using them easier, it doesn’t inform the HOC or query in any way.)
-3. The [withData][] HOC creates a component that can receive objects from an ancestor component as props and optionally extend its objects with fragments.
+3. The [withData][] HOC creates a component that can receive objects from an ancestor query as props and optionally extend its objects with fragments.
    (Fragments don’t have to use the full GraphQL fragment syntax, they can just be a list of fields – they’ll just be dumbly injected into the query using string interpolation.
 When a component wrapped with `withData` is mounting,